 Is Paula Maxa still known in France?

-[Anna Mouglalis] Not on an every day basis, but there are people who still know who she was.
-People who work in the theater for example, they might still remember her name and her work.
+[Anna Mouglalis] Not on an everyday basis, but there are people who still know who she was.
+People who work in the theater, for example, might still remember her name and her work.

 With each new role you play, is it an enriching experience?
 Do you learn anything?

 [Anna Mouglalis] Every new role is like a new window to the world.
 Playing the roles that I’m fortunate to play, ranging from vulnerable to heroic women, is very rewarding.
 And in “The Most Assassinated Woman in the World” I play a stage actress who becomes a character in a film, discovering her own fears and her doubts, that’s very interesting.

 How did you collaborate on the set?
 Did you rehearse a lot before you started shooting?

 [Frank Ribière] Not really.
 There was no need to explain the character of Paula, who in real life was distant, and at the same time, was adored by her audience.
 When Anna came on the set with her own Paula, it made me a spectator in a way.

 [Anna Mouglalis] The cast was very interesting, as there were a few awesome stage actors, such as Michel Fau, André Wilms, and Bruno Blairet.

 [Franck Ribière] That’s the importance of having good actors who become their characters and to have actors who all like and respect each other.
 This was the first feature I directed, and I don’t think we could have done things any better.
 I am very happy about that, and it’s all because of the wonderful cast I got to work with.